 Outsourcing functionality through shared services arrangements is becoming increasingly common in Government.
-As entities continue to be accountable for the quality of data in these circumstances, it is important to maintain close working relationships with shared services providers and obtain appropriate data assurances.
+As entities continue to be accountable for the risks associated with the function(s) being delivered by the shared services provider, as well as the quality of financial data in these circumstances, it is important for entities to maintain close working relationships with shared services providers and effectively manage the shared services arrangements.

 7.9.1 Managing shared services arrangements

-Sound management of shared services, in-line with the examples identified below, can support effective financial statements preparation processes of reporting entities.
+Strong management of shared services arrangements, in line with the examples identified below, supports an effective financial statements preparation processes:

-- clearly defined roles and responsibilities and related timeframes in relation to information that affects the reporting entity’s financial statements
+- clearly defined roles and responsibilities and related timeframes in relation to the provision and quality of information that affects the reporting entity’s financial statements

 - the nature and timing of information required, together with certification and assurance requirements of the reporting entity and the provisions that allow the reporting entity access to relevant accounting records of shared services providers

-- service standards and performance measures to assess the performance of shared services providers, and
+- service standards and performance measures to assess the performance of shared services providers

-- provisions that facilitate the audit by the ANAO of the shared services provider hub.
+- provisions that facilitate the external audit of the shared services provider hub.

 7.10 Sourcing experts

-Often the financial statements items that may require specialist expertise and knowledge will be material and will involve fair value measurement and disclosure for a number of asset and liability balances at year-end.
-The following steps can be undertaken to obtain the required assurance about the work undertaken by an expert:
+Financial statements items that may require specialist expertise and knowledge can often be material and may involve fair value measurement and disclosure for a number of asset and liability balances at year-end.
+The following steps should be undertaken to obtain the required assurance about the work undertaken by an expert: